Business safety measures from September 2020

-The government has provided specific guidance on returning to work safely for the following areas:
+The government has provided specific guidance on working safely for the following areas:

 - Pubs, bars and restaurants.